ongr-io/SettingsBundle/Resources/doc/personal_settings.rst

 So it is possible to send such URL to remote user enabling him to toggle between setting values. ``ongr_setting_enabled`` second parameter must be set to false.
 E.g.: ``ongr_setting_enabled('foo_setting_2', false)``.

-To enable this functionality you should add entry to your firewall to enable anonymous access to one of the controllers:
+To enable this functionality you should add an entry to your firewall to enable anonymous access to one of the controllers:

 .. code-block:: yaml